 Depending on your industry, tradeshows and exhibits are the perfect scene for corporate spies.
-Make sure you think about digital property as much as physical property.
+Make sure you think about digital property as much as physical property when considering trade show security.
 You have as much responsibility to protect customer lists and trade secrets as you do company property.

 What They’re After

 Theft at tradeshows isn’t always the big stuff.
 We’ve already mentioned valuable items and corporate spying.
 But small items that are easily slipped into the pockets of smalltime criminals are also at risk.